Iga54/e2e-Playwright-szyszkadesign/README.md

 The project was written using TypeScript.
 Main frameworks and their versions are described below:

 - "@playwright/test" - framework for test automation for web applications which allows running tests using different browsers (in case of given project - Chromium were exploited)
-  In addition, Playwright ensures a support for parallel tests, creenshots, video recording and elements inspection
+  In addition, Playwright ensures a support for parallel tests, screenshots, video recording and elements inspection

 - "@types/node" - set of type definitions for Node.js, designed for use with TypeScript.
 These types enable better autocompletion, type checking, and documentation in the IDE